 - Genre Savvy: Rena knows she fits the definition of The Rival in a shoujo manga.
 This is why she formally challenges Erika.

-- The Ghost: Kyoua's father is referenced a few times but never makes it onscreen.
+- The Ghost: Kyoua's father is referenced and mentioned a few times, but never makes it onscreen.

-- Hypocritical Humor: During Chapter 58.5, which sees the married life of Erika and Kyouya are watching a segment about Bastard Boyfriends that play with their girlfriends' feelings.
-Kyouya comments that he'd never want his daughter to end up with a man like that, even though his daughter came into the world with that exact coupling in he and Erika.
+- Hypocritical Humor: During Chapter 58.5, which sees the married life of Erika and Kyouya, the two are watching a segment about Bastard Boyfriends that play with their girlfriends' feelings.
+Kyouya comments how he'd never want his daughter to end up with a man like that, even though his daughter came into the world with that exact coupling in him and Erika.
 Even Erika has to hang a lampshade on that one and gives him a look.

 - I Want My Beloved to Be Happy: Kusakabe willingly lets Erika go after he realizes that she is still pining after Kyouya.
 Also Sanda, who in one side story is revealed to have had a crush on Kyouya, but keeps it to herself as she values her friendship with Erika more.
 Although, her crush dies quite a bit after learning of his true manipulative nature through Erica.